YUDANE

 What is the difference between a court auction (keibai) and an akiya bank?

 They are different channels.
 An akiya bank (空き家バンク) is a municipal listing of vacant houses sold on the private market with an agent, a normal contract, and sometimes financing.
 A court auction (競売 / keibai) is a compulsory sale run by a district court to repay a creditor: all-cash, sold as-is, no agent, no warranty, and with legal blockers (farmland, fractional shares, sitting tenants) that never appear in an akiya listing.
-Keibai is usually cheaper and riskier, which is exactly why Yudane scores it.
+Keibai is usually cheaper and riskier — which is exactly why the court file deserves a careful read before you bid.

 Do I need a visa or to live in Japan to bid at a court auction?